Preferences dialog box allows you to change AnyLogic preferences.

 AnyLogic Cloud access — Enables/Disables access to AnyLogic Cloud.

-- Check Cloud Compatibility — [Enabled if the Private Cloud installed on your proprietary network option is selected] Click this button to check whether your AnyLogic Private Cloud is compatible with your AnyLogic (i.e. supports the API version implemented in AnyLogic).
+Check Cloud compatibility — [Enabled if the Private Cloud installed on your proprietary network option is selected] Click this button to check whether it is possible to connect to your AnyLogic Private Cloud and if the instance supports all required functionality.

 - AnyLogic Cloud access — Enables/Disables access to AnyLogic Cloud.